Neilgibson26/MusicVisuals/README.md

 - Check out the WaveForm and AudioBandsVisual for examples of how to call the Processing functions from other classes that are not subclasses of PApplet

 # Description of the assignment
+This assignment is a cool, funky visual representation of a song by Roisin Murphy called Murphys Law.
+It reacts to the sound of the music in multiple ways throughout the  song including the colours of some items, and the size of some items.
+As it is a funky song I decided to choose vibrant colours throughout and base my design around disco and disco themes.
+It will start with an intro that renders automatically with the song, introducing me and the song name and artist.
+Then moving to a disco ball for a few moments to set the scene of the song until the song ups the tempo.
+After this it will cut to a vinyl record and this is where the audio visuals begin.
+This will be the main screen throughout now and as the song continues I incremently add more features to the screen that react to the sound until finally finishing with a small reactive outro.

 # Instructions